-Former middleweight king and pound for pound star Sergio Martinez has reiterated his desire to face Julio Cesar Chavez Jr. in a rematch.
+Former middleweight king and pound-for-pound star Sergio Martinez reiterated his desire to face Julio Cesar Chavez Jr. in a rematch.

-Interviewer Curran Bhatia spoke with Martinez about his comeback at age 45 to rematch Chavez Jr. eight years on from their first meeting.
+Interviewer Curran Bhatia spoke with Martinez about his comeback at age 45 to rematch Chavez Jr. eight years after their first meeting.

-In part on his quotes to Bhatia, Martinez accused Chavez Jr. of spiraling out of control since losing to Canelo.
+In part, in his quotes to Bhatia, Martinez accused Chavez Jr. of spiraling out of control since losing to Canelo.

 “He was taken hold of by depression, alcohol, and drugs.
 His life collapsed.
-Let’s have a fight!”
+Let’s fight!”

-Martinez said in August that year: “It is OK that Julio Cesar Chavez wants to fight me again as I would only come back to face him or another big name of my generation like Floyd Mayweather or Manny Pacquiao,” exclusively told World Boxing News.
+In August of that year, Martinez said, “It is OK that Julio Cesar Chavez wants to fight me again as I would only come back to face him or another big name of my generation like Floyd Mayweather or Manny Pacquiao,” exclusively told World Boxing News.

-“For me, this is a big challenge and I love challenges.
-I’ve been training since months ago and I am not joking about this.
-If he really wants it we can do it.
+“This is a big challenge, and I love challenges.
+I’ve been training since months ago, and I am not joking.
+If he wants it, we can do it.

-Asked about his own fitness after suffering due to bad knees at the end of his career, Martinez assured fans.
+Asked about his fitness after suffering from bad knees at the end of his career, Martinez assured fans.